narmanguebraun/A-Z/_posts/javascript.md

 JavaScript is a programming language.

-The core technologies of the World Wide Web are: HTML, CSS and JavaScript.
+The core technologies of the World Wide Web are HTML, CSS and JavaScript.
 HTML: the meaning and structure.
 CSS: the appearance/presentation.
 JavaScript: the functionality/behavior.